Tim Brasher: Australia

-After his impressive State of Origin performance, as well as being the 1992 seasons leading try scorer for Balmain (while playing on the wing), Brasher was selected as the Australian fullback in their 1992 World Cup Final victory over Great Britain in front of the world record attendance for an international rugby league match of 73,631 at Wembley Stadium.
+After his impressive State of Origin performance, as well as being the 1992 seasons leading try scorer for Balmain (while playing on the wing), Brasher was selected as the Australian fullback in their 1992 World Cup final victory over Great Britain in front of the world record attendance for an international rugby league match of 73,631 at Wembley Stadium.
 Brasher beat out Newcastle Knights fullback Brad Godden for the vacant Australian fullback spot on the back of impressive big game displays in both the final State of Origin game that year, as well as with Balmain as an 18 year old in the 1989 Grand Final.

-Brasher, who had been moved to fullback at Balmain following Garry Jack's departure from the club, again impressed at fullback for NSW 1993, but lost his place in the Australian side to Queensland fullback Dale Shearer (a long-time favorite of Australian coach Bob Fulton) for the three game test series against New Zealand.
+Brasher, who had been moved to fullback at Balmain following Garry Jack's departure from the club, again impressed at fullback for NSW 1993, but lost his place in the Australian side to Queensland fullback Dale Shearer (a long-time favourite of Australian coach Bob Fulton) for the three game test series against New Zealand.
 Shearer's place in the Australian side wasn't disputed though after impressive displays for Qld in the final two games of the Origin series.

 The great form of Canberra fullback Brett Mullins meant that Brasher, who again played fullback for NSW in the 1994 Origin series, could only make a place on the bench for his test debut against France at Parramatta Stadium in 1994, won 58-0 by the Kangaroos.
 At the end of the 1994 season he was selected as one of the fullbacks (along with Mullins) for the end of season Kangaroo Tour.
 Brasher played 15 games on tour (six as a substitute), scoring six tries and kicking eleven goals.
 Brasher was a substitute in the final Ashes test against Great Britain at Elland Road in Leeds, as well as the test 74–0 win against France in Béziers, the final game of the tour.